Research Program: Cancer Discovery Platforms Bridging the Engineering-Biology Continuum

 Gaskins has authored over 150 research publications and has won numerous awards, including the Distinguished Scientist Award from the Society for Experimental Biology and Medicine.
 He serves as Associate Director for Education for CCIL and Deputy Director of the NIH-supported Tissue Microenvironment Training Program.

 As Associate Director for Education, he is passionate about leading extensive mentoring and educational programs to inspire interdisciplinary collaborations, sustain a diverse population of cancer researchers, and provide critical educational opportunities for the university and the general public affected by cancer.

-Dr. Gaskins obtained the Ph.D. degree in nutritional sciences with a research focus in cell biology from The University of Georgia in 1989.
-From 1989-92, he completed postdoctoral studies in mouse genetics at The Jackson Laboratory in Bar Harbor, Maine.
-He is now a Professor at the University of Illinois at Urbana-Champaign with appointments in the Departments of Animal Sciences and Pathobiology, the Division of Nutritional Sciences, and the Institute for Genomic Biology.
+Gaskins obtained his Ph.D. in cell biology from the University of Georgia and completed postdoctoral studies in immunology and genetics at The Jackson Laboratory in Bar Harbor, Maine.
+He joined the faculty at the University of Illinois Urbana-Champaign in 1992 and is a professor with appointments in the Departments of Animal Sciences, Biomedical and Translational Sciences, and Pathobiology, the Division of Nutritional Sciences, and the Carl R. Woese Institute for Genomic Biology.